 Your dog may develop ulcers if he is on aspirin or some type of Non-Steroidal Anti-Inflammatory drugs like Rimadyl or aspirin.
 Stomach and intestinal ulcers can cause diarrhea and bleeding.

 Blood Clotting Disorders

-Some dogs that have clotting disorders may develop blood in their stool.
+Some dogs that have clotting disorders may develop blood in dog stool.